-As indicated throughout this SPD, certain services and supplies must be preauthorized by EHP Utilization Management (for EHP Network providers) or by Cigna (for Cigna PPO Network and Out-of-Network providers) in order to be covered.
-If a service or supply must be preauthorized, a request for preauthorization is a "Pre-Service Claim".
+As indicated throughout this SPD, certain services and supplies must receive prior authorization by EHP Utilization Management (for EHP Network and EHP Select Pediatric providers) or by Cigna (for Cigna PPO Network and Out-of-Network providers) in order to be covered.
+If a service or supply must receive prior authorization, a request for prior authorization is a "Pre-Service Claim".
 (Pre-treatment review for major Dental services is recommended so you and your provider will know in advance what benefits will be paid.
 However, pre-treatment review is not required in order for the services to be covered and there is no penalty for failing to request review.)

-If service or supply must be preauthorized and it is needed for urgent care, it is an "Urgent Care Claim".
+If service or supply must receive prior authorization and it is needed for urgent care, it is an "Urgent Care Claim".
 A service or supply is for Urgent Care if following the time limits (set forth below) for Pre-Service Claims: